anuskagithub/Smart-Health-Insurance-Management-System/README.md

 - **Git & GitHub** – Version control and source code management

-### NOTE: After migrating the database kindly remove the foreign key FK_CustomerProfiles_AgentProfiles_AgentProfileId from CustomerProfiles Table in the database before execution of the application.

 ### DEFAULT ADMIN CREDENTIALS
 - Username: admin
 - Password: Admin@123